aazaff/startLearn.R/expertConcepts.md

 Just because ````hist( )```` is better than ````barplot( )```` for **continuous** data is no excuse for using it.
 There are better ways yet to visualize your data.
 Let's try the ````density( )```` function.

 ````
+# We need to use two functions.
+# The density( ) function calculates the kernal density
+# Kernal density( ) is basically a histogram represented as a line
+# rather than as bars.
+The plot( ) function is for plotting it.
 > plot(density(MyVector))
 ````